-The U.S. Department of Agriculture is now accepting applications for the 2017 Borlaug Global Research Alliance Fellowships.
-Fellows will work with a mentor at USDA’s Agricultural Research Service or a U.S. university for up to 12 weeks on climate change mitigation research.
+The U.S. Department of Agriculture is now accepting applications for the 2018 Borlaug Global Research Alliance Fellowships.
+Fellows will work with a mentor at USDA’s Agricultural Research Service or a U.S. university for up to 12 weeks on resilient agricultural research.
 The U.S. mentor will later visit the fellow’s home institution to continue collaboration.

-- Provide early-to-midcareer agricultural research scientists, faculty, and policymakers with individual training opportunities in climate change mitigation research
+- Provide early-to-midcareer agricultural research scientists, faculty, and policymakers with individual training opportunities in resilient agricultural research

 - Provide practical experience and exposure to new perspectives and/or technologies that can be applied in their home institutions

 - Foster increased collaboration and networking to improve agricultural productivity and trade

 - Facilitate the transfer of new scientific and agricultural technologies to strengthen agricultural practices

 - Address obstacles to the adoption of technology such as ineffectual policies and regulations

 - Developing Tools for Greenhouse Gas and Carbon Sequestration Assessments